 Here are a few questions that’ll help you start defining your customers:

 - Where will they use your product?
-At home, at work, or during a commute?
+At home, at work, or during commute?

 - How will they use it?
-Will you build a physical product (such as a hardware crypto wallet), or will it be digital?
+Will you build a physical product, or will it be digital?
 Will they use it on mobile or desktop?

 - What is their occupation?
 Are they still studying, or are they employed?
 If they’re employed, where do they work?